qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyside6-android-deploy.rst

 Download Android NDK and SDK
 ----------------------------

-The NDK required corresponds to the NDK version required by the Qt version you are using.
-See `Qt for Android <https://doc.qt.io/qt-6/android.html>`_ for more information.
+``pyside6-android-deploy`` requires NDK r28c (``28.2.13676358``).
+This is newer than the NDK that Qt itself documents, because r28c is the first version whose Clang defaults to 16 KB page-aligned ELF segments, which Android 15 and later devices require.

 The easiest way to download the Android NDK is through a script located in the Qt for Python repository.
 To run the script, follow these steps: